Contact Us

 Telephone: 01908 254518

-New Chapter Primary School employs a team of LSAs, who offer specific, targeted and personalised learning across the key stages.
-The team bring with them a wealth of experience and are able to use this in developing support strategies for the most vulnerable children.
+We employ a team of LSAs, who offer specific, targeted and personalised learning across the key stages.
+The team bring with them a wealth of experience and use this in developing support strategies for the most vulnerable children.

 Children who have an EHCP have a more personalised timetable, where support is delivered in a range of ways, which have been agreed at the planning meeting (which takes place once a draft EHCP has been written by the Local Authority).

-All pupils have the entitlement to a broad, balanced and relevant curriculum.
-The majority of pupils with SEND are taught with their peers in mainstream classes by class teachers and study the curriculum appropriate for their age (in some instances children are taught a year below their chronological age as agreed by all parties involved).
-Some children also require small group or 1:1 support with a member of the LSA team.
-These are timetabled in consultation with the class teacher to minimise the impact of withdrawal on delivery of the curriculum; actively seeking to ensure curriculum needs are met.
+All pupils are entitled to a broad, balanced and relevant curriculum and as a result, the majority of our pupils with SEND are taught with their peers in mainstream classes by class teachers and study the curriculum appropriate for their age.
+All level so support are timetabled in consultation with the class teacher and SENCo to minimise the impact of withdrawal on delivery of the curriculum; actively seeking to ensure curriculum needs are met.

 All teachers in their planning and teaching strive to: